The US far right's links to senior Brexiteers aren’t coincidental: fragmenting the continent is the first step towards fostering extremist politics.

 It’s a fight we must win.
 If we don’t, the consequences will hit future generations the hardest, long after Bannon has moved on.

 Eloise Todd is CEO of Best for Britain.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.